-This tropical surfer's paradise can be reached by land mainly with prices starting at $3 for a bus ride, $8 per day for car rentals, or $20 for a shuttle ride.
+Tamarindo is considered the tropical surfer's paradise, this travel destination can be reached by land mainly with prices starting at $3 for a bus ride, $8 per day for car rentals, or $20 for a shuttle ride.
 Once there, moving around is best achieved by renting a motorbike or using the local taxis at very affordable rates.
 For enjoying it at your own pace, daily rentals go for $15 for a bike or $50 for an electric golf cart.

 Tamarindo Key Information

 Located in the Guanacaste Province of Costa Rica's Pacific coast, Tamarindo is known for beaches with strong surf appeal.
 To the north, Playa Grande beach is a major nesting site for huge leatherback turtles, and forms part of Las Baulas National Marine Park.
 The mangrove-lined estuary of Tamarindo Wildlife Refuge protects animals such as howler monkeys and crocodiles.

 Costa Rica is primarily cash based hence bring enough cash and in small denomination to avoid the hassle of going to the bank.
 Credit cards are generally accepted and US dollars are commonly used.
 Its best to bring smaller bills and visit a local bank to get the best exchange rate.
 Euros and Canadian dollars are not commonly accepted in Costa Rica.

 When boarding a bus, if you let the bus driver know what your destination is, they may remind you when you have arrived to your stop and indicate if an additional a taxi to reach your destination will be needed.

 If you are taking a taxi make sure it is red or orange (if you are taking it from the airport) and make sure that the fare meter is on to avoid risking a higher price.